shiquanyang/GraphDialog/README.md

 ## :smiley:Others
 If you have any questions, please feel free to send us emails (shiquan@student.unimelb.edu.au).
-We are happy to help you:sparking_heart:!
+We are happy to help you:sparkling_heart:!